MTF Labs: MTF Berlin 2016

 The 10th festival by Music Tech Fest was MTF Berlin which took place in Berlin Germany from the 27–30 May 2016.
-The event was held in a large broadcasting hall called Funkhaus at the Rundfunk der DDR.
+The event was held in a large broadcasting hall called Funkhaus Berlin at the Rundfunk der DDR.
 There were many performances held during this festival by various artists including Eska (singer), Emika, Mechanical Techno Graham Dunning, the bionic pop artist Viktoria Modesta, the Swedish composer and instrument maker Martin Molin, the robot lego band TOA Mata Band and more.

 The festival followed the launch of the first week-long MTF Labs that focused on Transhumanism, Blockchain, Vocal Tech and Hack the Audience.

 As previous festivals, MTF Berlin also included a 24hr Hack Camp.
 Farnell element14 supplied the camp with components and Benjamin Heckendorn joined the event and recorded an episode of the Ben Heck Show on site.
 The themes of the hack camp were Music as an Extension of the Human Body, Mod Devices Linux Challenge, Giant Steps and Hack the Bus.
 The winner was Electronic Jungles who paired the #MTFBricks R-IoT board with components to make a performance using fashion wearable technologies, animal masks, gesture-driven music and reactive visuals.

 MTF Berlin also included a Trackathon led by Ian Wallman, a nominee of the Ivor Novello Awards and remixer of Beyoncé, Lady Gaga and others, coached a group of 12 electronic producers to create a dance track in 24 hours.